PrintersForAnts/AntHead/README.md

 * NOTE: if using a TZV6 hotend with the stock nozzle (small bambu style nozzle you need to use the dragon hotend mount)

-when mounting the fans, the front cover new to be removed prior to screwing it down with 2 m2x6
+when mounting the fans, the front cover needs to be removed prior to screwing it down with 2 m2x6
 ![20240921_213730](https://github.com/user-attachments/assets/ab1f8089-46a0-4112-9aae-a728964323fd)

 What Carriage Do I Print?